-This 16th‑century coaching inn ticks all the classic rural-pub boxes thanks to its log fires, oak panelling, bare beams and original skittle alley.
-However, fantastic food crafted by award-winning chef Robert Ndungu and a mention in Tess of the D’Urbervilles elevate Acorn Inn to a different level altogether.
+This 16th‑century coaching inn ticks all the classic rural pub boxes thanks to its log fires, oak panelling, bare beams and original skittle alley.
+However, fantastic food crafted by a team of skilled chefs and a mention in Tess of the D’Urbervilles elevate Acorn Inn to a different level altogether.

-The more casual bar menu, which features comforting classics such as honey and mustard-baked ham with lacy free‑range fried eggs and thick-cut chips, continues the seasonal and local theme.
+A more casual bar menu, which features comforting classics such as honey and mustard baked ham with lacy free‑range fried eggs and thick cut chips, continues the seasonal and local theme.

-An extensive whisky, rum and gin collection, a suite of comfortable bedrooms, and the beautiful Dorset setting make it impossible to resist the temptation to linger longer.
-So, whether you’re craving a weekend retreat or a casual dinner with friends, this picturesque bolthole should be on your hit list.
+An extensive whisky, rum and gin collection, a suite of comfortable bedrooms and the beautiful Dorset setting make it impossible to resist the temptation to linger longer.
+Whether you’re craving a weekend retreat or a casual dinner with friends, this picturesque bolthole should be on your hit list.

-Trencherman’s tip: if the ten country-style bedrooms are booked up, check out Acorn Inn’s elegant sister establishment Summer Lodge, nearby.
+Trencherman’s tip: if the ten beautifully decorated bedrooms are booked up, check out Acorn Inn’s elegant sister establishment, Summer Lodge, nearby.